G-Ruslanas/Task/README.md

 # About
-This is a PHP application, where a user has a opportunity to register for vaccination.
+This is a PHP application, where a user has an opportunity to register for vaccination.
 In application there are two types of users:
 1. typical user, who can: <br>
   a.
 Register; <br>